DIVYAN2211/Company-Expense-Tracker/README.md

 ## Features

 - Upload and scan bills using OCR (Tesseract)
 - Add/view expenses using voice commands
 - View monthly and category-wise charts
+- Generate and save QR codes for any expense entry
 - Get AI-powered summaries using Groq API
 - CEO Dashboard with key insights